 Organizations use our positive Autistic traits against us; namely, our extreme passion to “get our message out” and make things better for others like ourselves regardless of our own sacrifices and our discomfort for discussing crass subjects like money.
 We are selfless and it is weaponized against us.

 Other people don’t see an issue because we are considered to be medically sick people rather than a culturally oppressed minority (which was also the problem for Trans/Queer people at one time).

 At the end of the day, we are considered easy to dupe because we are “inferior” or even subhuman but there are big benefits to organizations for “including” us despite doing so in deeply offensive, tokenizing ways.
-Many shifts in how we view the labor of oppressed minorities, and especially developmentally disabled people, are going to need to occur before we are valued enough to get paid for our true worth.
-Unfortunately the best way to accomplish this shift is by giving Autistic advocates, particularly intersectional ones, much more platform and letting us speak at as many events as possible.
-But the best way to get a good speaker to stop their advocacy is to continually deny any payment – we cannot sustain the work without it.
+Many shifts in how we view the labor of oppressed minorities, and especially developmentally disabled people, are going to need to occur before we are valued enough to get paid according to what we deserve to earn.
+Unfortunately the best way to accomplish this shift is by giving Autistic advocates, particularly intersectional ones, much more platform and letting us communicate at as many events as possible.
+But the best way to get a good advocate to stop their advocacy is to continually deny any payment – we cannot sustain the work without it.